Darukutsu/keystrokes/README.md

                              this flag can take multiple arguments as you can specify multiple devices to record at same time

+  -x, --x11                  due to how pkexec works we can't read XDG_SESSION_TYPE
+                             directly in script, use this flag if you're on X11.

 OPTIONS TO USE WITH PLAY
   -d, --delay NUMBER         set replay time in ms (default 12ms) -m, --mirror               mirror replay timing exactly as it was recorded